rfielding/octaveRounder/README.md

 The keyboard is a quartertone flat below middle C, and designed exclusively for playing mono voices.

-Demonstration Video:
+Demonstration Video (Not a trained or proficient pianist at all):

 [![Screenshot](https://i.ytimg.com/vi_webp/IfWY_6Q8RX4/hqdefault.webp)](https://www.youtube.com/watch?v=IfWY_6Q8RX4)

-Tutorial on using the quartertone split:
+Tutorial video on using the quartertone split:

 https://www.youtube.com/watch?v=vimtrlz7cGs&feature=autoshare